-- Radiation burns (exposure to: x-rays, high-powered radio transmitters, high-frequency microwaves, nuclear energy, gamma rays, beta particles)
+- Radiation burns — exposure to x-rays, high-powered radio transmitters, high-frequency microwaves, nuclear energy, gamma rays, or beta particles

 The injuries from various types of burns will also vary in healing time and methods, but all types should be taken extremely seriously.

 How long is the recovery period of a severe burn injury?

 The healing process will vary depending on the type and degree of the burn.
 Typically, a first degree burn heals within 7-10 days (minimal to no scarring), second degree burns take around 3 weeks to heal (minimal scarring, pigment changes to skin) and the most severe, third degree burns, take much longer.
 For the most accurate estimate on expected healing time, you should consult a medical doctor that specializes in burn trauma.
 While the attorneys in our office have seen many different types of burns and are experienced on the subject matter, they are not doctors.
 Once you have a physician, we will work with them to figure out the extent and severity of your injury, and make sure that you get the care and financial compensation you need.

 How do I get a burn injury assessed for a case?